exitus1/Video-Scripts/website.md

 ## Explore More / Lightning Network For Scalability

 Decred is the only project other than Bitcoin taking Lightning development seriously for Layer 2 scaling.
 Check out Bison Relay, a P2P uncensorable communications prototype running on Decred's LN.

-## Quotes

-“Decred's killer feature is good governance, and with good governance, you can have any feature you want” - Chris Burniske & Joel Monegro, Placeholder Ventures

-“If I understand it correctly, #Decred could solve most of #Bitcoin's structural problems.” - Cathie Wood, ARK Invest